MarcinDev-web/project/docs/BRANDING.md

 ### Reddit/Forums
 ```
-Made with FORGE Worlds - an open-source, browser-based 3D game platform powered by FORGE Engine and WebGPU.
+Made with Forge World - an open-source, browser-based 3D game platform powered by Forge Engine and WebGPU.
 Built by the community, for the community.

 Check it out: [link]
 ```